Skip to Content

 Hines Mentors

-Please consider volunteering your time in 2022 as a mentor to one of the University of Texas teams.
+The ULI Americas Hines competition takes place in January.
+Please consider volunteering your time as a mentor to one of the University of Texas teams.
 This is a rewarding exercise for everyone involved and a great way to give back to the profession.
 The University of Texas School of Architecture and the McCombs School of Business assemble student teams comprised of landscape architects, architects, planners and MBA students.
 ULI Americas will select a site, announced on the first morning of the competition, and the students will have two weeks to prepare a comprehensive design and development program for a real, large-scale site full of challenges and opportunities.
 Previous sites have been in Cleveland, Minneapolis, Chicago, Nashville and New Orleans.
-Submissions consist of graphic boards and narratives that include designs, and market-feasible financial data.

 As a mentor volunteer, you will be paired with a University of Texas student team and other mentors in development/ landscape architecture/ architecture/ engineering.
 The time commitment is flexible and determined by each individual team.
 This is an excellent way to give back to academia, in addition to networking and recruitment benefits.